TimeApollo/backend-copy-special-assessment/README.md

 4. Commit your changes, then git push the branch back to your own github account.
 5. From your own Github repo, create a pull request (PR) from your dev branch back to your own master.
 6. Copy/Paste the URL link to your PR as your assignment submission.

+It is the idea that python is ready to go out of the box since it has a standard library of modules. you dont have to reinvent the wheel everytime and can instead reach for a module that is already included that most likely does what you need.

+Don't Repeat Yourself

+Local Enclosing Global Built-in